H4HWV2011/msjarvis-public-docs/thesis/21-background-store-and-patterns.md

 - **Preparation**
   Provide a pool of candidates from which identity-level entries, belief updates, and long-term memory insertions can be drawn during later consolidation and optimization passes.

 In the deployed system, the ChromaDB collection `msjarvismemories` (currently empty on the reference host) is the main operational embodiment of this background store, with the I-Container pathways defined in code and scripts as a complementary, more curated layer that requires further activation.
+This pattern aligns with the broader move toward external semantic stores for long-horizon reasoning, as seen in Meng et al. (https://arxiv.org/abs/2206.07646) and related memory-editing work.

+---

 ## 21.2 Structure of Stored Items